 3. A writing sample.

-Based upon your performance on the exam, you may be required to
+Based upon your performance on the exam, you may be required to register for additional English language instruction.
+All students must demonstrate the required level of English proficiency before being allowed

 If you need additional information, please contact the Haggerty English Language Program at 845-257-3595.